FREQUENTLY ASKED QUESTIONS

-A self-move is considered an exception and is subject to formal NRC approval in advance of the move.
+A self-move is considered an exception and is subject to formal approval by RAP Travel in advance of the move.
 Be sure to keep all documentation and itemized receipts, which we will need to reimburse you.

 Insurance and Stipend Payments

 When will my stipend begin?